 How do I apply to the Master of Community Development?

 All applications are submitted online through the University of New Hampshire Graduate School.
 Instructions, link to the online application, and list of required documents can be found on the Graduate School’s Application site.
 If you are unable to apply online, contact Sanjeev.Sharma@unh.edu or 603-862-1871.

 I am an International applicant.
 How do I apply to the program and attend the on campus summer term?

 All information about the application process for international students, including visas, is available on the UNH Graduate School International Student site.
 Because of the short duration of the on campus summer term, a pre-application is not required.

 What do you look for in an applicant?

-The program looks for applicants who have the proven academic ability to complete a rigorous course of study and ideally one or more years of relevant experience.
+The Master of Community Development looks for applicants who have the proven academic ability to complete a rigorous course of study and ideally one or more years of relevant experience.
 We evaluate all candidates based on the following criteria: the personal statement, résumé/curriculum vitae, transcripts of prior college and/or graduate schoolwork, and letters of recommendation.

 The personal statement is the single most important part of the application.
 In it you should clearly demonstrate your interest in the program and how it fits into your specific career goals.
 It should be a clear, concise statement of your relevant past experiences, including academics, research, and/or work experience.
 The statement should also include an expression of interests and an explanation of your goals in pursuing a master’s degree.